IBM/ibmcloud-storage-volume-lib/e2e-final/README.md

 # Build the library

-For building the driver `GO` should be installed on the system
+For building the e2e `GO` should be installed on the system

 1. On your local machine, install [`Go`](https://golang.org/doc/install).
 2. GO version should be >=1.16